Typography promoting Dayan Marie Foster as a new voice for Florida.

-Dayna Marie Foster is a proud South Floridian, raised by a single mother and shaped by the challenges of working-class life.
+Dayna Marie Foster is a candidate for Governor of Florida in the upcoming 2026 midterm elections running as a Democrat.
+She is a proud South Floridian, raised by a single mother and shaped by the challenges of working-class life.
 From a young age, she saw how public policy directly impacts everyday people, a lesson that would guide her path forward.

 At 19, she began serving her community through the Broward County Library at the African American Research Library and Cultural Center.
 She provided homework help, assisted patrons with job applications, and supported people from all walks of life in accessing opportunities.